Yatchan: Plot

-"Thoothukudi" Chinna (Arya) is a hooligan who is an ardent fan of Ajith Kumar and dreams to act with him one day.
-One day, he gets a call from Thangamani aka Sotta Mani (Thambi Ramaiah) to finish off Shwetha (Deepa Sannidhi), who can see the future after an incident when she was young.
+"Thoothukudi" Chinna is a hooligan who is an ardent fan of Ajith Kumar and dreams to act with him one day.
+One day, he gets a call from Thangamani aka Sotta Mani to finish off Shwetha, who can see the future after an incident when she was young.

-On the other hand, "Pazhani" Karthik (Krishna) wants to become an actor and loves Deepa (Swathi Reddy), who supports his idea.
-However, his father (Azhagam Perumal) does not want him to become one.
+On the other hand, "Pazhani" Karthik wants to become an actor and loves Deepa, who supports his idea.
+However, his father does not want him to become one.

 Eventually, Chinna and Karthik swap places just by getting into the wrong car.
 Chinna gets to act in a movie directed by S. J. Surya, in which he had chosen to introduce Karthik as a debutant.
 Now left with no choice, he chooses to introduce Chinna.
 The same happens to Karthik, who now has to do Chinna's job.

-Meanwhile, Shwetha comes across a politician named Vetri (Adil Hussain).
-She heard that rumours were going on that Vetri killed his brother Selvam (Adil Hussain).
+Meanwhile, Shwetha comes across a politician named Vetri.
+She heard that rumours were going on that Vetri killed his brother Selvam (also Adil Hussain).
 She did not suspect that was what happened until she touched his hand and realized that he actually did.
 One day, a few men come to attack Shwetha, but she is saved by Karthik.
-At that moment, a police officer named Devaraj (Ajay Rathnam) investigates.
+At that moment, a police officer named Devaraj investigates.
 After realizing Shwetha's ability, Vetri kidnaps her, Karthik, and Chinna.
-Soon, Durai (Ponvannan) asks Vetri what is the difference between him and Selvam as he explains that Vetri is doing this just for an MLA post.
+Soon, Durai asks Vetri what is the difference between him and Selvam as he explains that Vetri is doing this just for an MLA post.
 Vetri says that there is no difference and reveals that he is Selvam and that it was Vetri that died.
 Selvam explains that he was unhappy with his popularity, and jealous of his brother's.
 Devaraj also sided with him and covered the murder until Shwetha found out.

 Somehow, Chinna and Karthik fight with Selvam.
 They manage to defeat and then bury him.
 The movie ends with the two of them going back to their own ways and with Karthik having a conversation with director Vishnuvardhan about another film.